hamda123113/NETWORKWALKS-EMMANUEL-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 This network provides the virtual networking environment required for the Kali Linux VM.

-The Kali Linux VM was then connected to this virtual network through its network adapter.This was done by opening kali linux setting,move to network on left side,set Network Type to NAT Network.
+The Kali Linux VM was then connected to this virtual network through its network adapter.This was done by opening the Kali Linux VM settings, selecting **Network** from the left-side menu, and setting the network attachment type to **NAT Network**.

 ![7-Zip Download](07-network-configuration.png)